 Many big-name stars however considered Twitch to be their next safe heaven hence moved to the platform after the shutdown of Mixer.
 If you’re new to the streaming scene and thinking about streaming on Twitch then check out our detailed articles covering many aspects of Twitch and streaming in general.

-With Twitch’s two biggest streamer Ninja and Shroud announced to stream exclusively on Mixer, the Mixer is seeing a huge surge in interest in viewers.
+With Twitch’s two biggest streamers Ninja and Shroud announced to stream exclusively on Mixer, the Mixer is seeing a huge surge in interest in viewers.
 But for those of us who grew up watching Twitch, the jump to Mixer can be a pretty shocking transition.
-From the different chat interface to stricter rules on conduct, there are a ton of major differences between the two streaming platforms that will leave you scratching your head.
+From the different chat interfaces to stricter rules on conduct, there are a ton of major differences between the two streaming platforms that will leave you scratching your head.
 Luckily for you, we are here to break down all the things you need to know about the differences between Twitch and Mixer.
 So let’s dive in.

 Mixer vs Twitch: Pros and Cons